NosMoki/Pro-Art-P16-on-Linux-/README.md

 ```

 ### Asusctl
-Controls other futons needed such as fan curves and power levels, there is also a optional GUI control panel you can install it if you want i am not including it as I don't feel it is needed.
+Controls other futons needed such as fan curves and power levels.
 ```
 sudo dnf install asusctl
 ```